Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Typical party wall costs for Lewisham loft conversions:

-Timeline from notice to award: 6-8 weeks for cooperative neighbors, 10-14 weeks if formal processes needed.
+Timeline from notice to award: 6-8 weeks for cooperative neighbours, 10-14 weeks if formal processes are needed.

 Basement Extensions in Blackheath